M-Faraz3110/url-shortener-fe/README.md

 A simple Svelte app.
 Trying to follow as many industry standard practices as possible as I've worked primarily on backend stuff so far.
 Will probably add a bunch of stuff and make the UI prettier soon.
-The point of this whole project was to learn Rust (BE) and TypeScript
+The point of this whole project was to learn Rust (BE) and TypeScript Will probably properly deploy this pretty soon for fun with some new stuff I havent used before